 When most people think about touring Italy, visiting the ruins of Pompeii often comes to mind—but many have never heard of the ancient city of Herculaneum, remarkably preserved by the same volcanic eruption that destroyed Pompeii in 79 AD.
-Buried beneath 66 feet of ash, pumice, and detritus, the ruins at Herculaneum include preserved organic material like food, wood, and papyrus scrolls as well as marble sculptures, frescos, and shops still complete with their fittings.
+Buried beneath 66 feet of ash, pumice, and detritus, the ruins at Herculaneum include preserved organic material like human remains, food, wood, and papyrus scrolls as well as marble sculptures, frescos, and shops still complete with their fittings.
 Frescos, murals, and several major buildings are almost entirely intact and preserved!
 Take a step back in time and walk through these amazingly well-preserved Roman streets for a glimpse of ancient life like no other!

 How Far is Herculaneum from Rome?